ZhenhuaDu11/ZhenhuaDu11/README.md

 My research interests lie in computer vision and robotics, with a current focus on scene reconstruction and semantic understanding.

 Nice to meet you!
-I'm excited for any chatting or disscussion about spatial AI:)
+I'm excited for any chatting or disscussion about spatial AI :)